pmundhra/plum-ems/docs/current-state.md

 - Each task should include appropriate tests
 - Follow all guidelines from the docs folder
 - Maintain code quality and test coverage > 80%
+- Python 3.12 or 3.13 recommended for production stability